ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 # The state of RFCs and implementations

-This section is provided as input for IETF discussion, and should be removed before publication.
+RFC-Ed Note:: This section is provided as input for IETF discussion, and should be removed before publication.

 ## TCP ("Reno" congestion control)